Key information

 We eventually reach a little clearing on a ridge, where we’ll take a break before a steep climb up to the top of Heituo Mountain.

 The 1,500m peak of Heituo Mountain is a narrow line of rock, and there’s a chance we’ll have to dance past other hikers here.
-We’ll continue a little further and find a nice open lunch spot. if it’s a clear day we’ll have views all the way back to Beijing.
+We’ll continue a little further and find a nice open lunch spot.
+If it’s a clear day we’ll have views all the way back to Beijing.

 On the south side of the peak is a crossroad in the trail.
 On this hike we’re going to take the turn that leads towards Nine-Eyes Tower instead of continuing down into the wild Valley of the Pigs.